-We all love going on holidays, whether it be a weekend away in the country, a week-long island getaway, or a month-long backpacking expedition.
-As you look forward to your departure, you tend to focus on the excitement and anticipation that has been slowly building since you paid your deposit, yet there is one essential task that must be taken care of before any of the fun can begin.
+Whether it be a weekend away in the country, a week-long island getaway, or a month-long backpacking expedition, you tend to focus on the excitement and anticipation that has been slowly building since you paid your deposit.
+Yet there is one essential task that must be taken care of before any of the fun can begin.
 This task can be stressful, tedious, and sometimes annoying, but it is also vital to the overall success of your trip.
 This task is packing.
 Here are seven important packing tips to ensure that you don’t pack things you don’t need, or forget things that you do, and that you pack items that will help you make the most out of your suitcase, so you can have a stress-free and exciting holiday.

 Before you even put one item into your suitcase, check the upcoming weather forecast for your destination.
 Having an insight into the weather conditions will help you to decide the type of clothes you will need.
 This will eliminate over-packing, as well as saving your back carrying the unnecessary weight of clothing you do not need.
 This is also perfect as it creates extra space for you to indulge in some retail therapy whilst you’re away without having to buy an extra bag to bring it all back in!